Chinosu/shell_scripts/README.md

 # spim!
-Aims to simplify the `spim` command.
+Simplifies the `spim` command.
 The script can be used in two ways:
 ```bash
 spim! <params>
 ```